marcliberatore/230-lab-bash-scripts/README.md

 ```

 After running the script, inspect the current directory and the directory and
-files it created.
+files the script created.
 What does this script do?

 Open `split.sh` in your favorite text editor and examine the code.
 Try to
 understand what each line does as much as you can.